Which type of solar quotes do you need?

 Hip to gable loft conversion involves the extension of the sloping 'hip' side of a roof into a vertical 'gable' end, creating more space within the loft.
 This type is more complex due to the structural roof changes required but is effective in maximising the available space under the roof.

-This conversion is ideally suited for detached and semi-detached houses or bungalows with hipped roofs.
+This type is ideally suited for detached and semi-detached loft conversions or bungalows with hipped roofs.
 These properties have at least one sloping side that can be extended into a gable end to maximise the internal loft space.

 The cost for a hip to gable loft conversion typically ranges from £40,000 to £60,000, depending on the project's complexity and the materials used.